lesreddy/tw-tetris/readme.md

 The game works on all screen sizes but due to the issue I had with the canvas properly re-sizing (see bugs) I had difficulty making it responsive in the way I would like.
 Particularly when the screen is at Ipad pro dimensions where width of the screen is relatively close to the height (1024 x 1366).

 The end result was spending way too much time to achieve very little and not an overly appealing look, however as it stands the game is responsive.

+When I tried to implement the bootstrap ````#playerNameModal``` It unfortunately caused an error which did not keep the name that I had set for local storage with the code that I used.
+Attempted with javascript, then Jquery with no success.
+It also caused a problem with the ```finishGameModal`` where it would not actually initialise and the screen just went dark.
+After failing heavily with this process I aborted and then implemented the only thing that worked which was a bootbox modal referenced from my mentor's project.

 ### Validation